 Since graduating from the Nova Scotia College of Art and Design in 2006, their practice has spanned painting, drawing, taxidermy, video, performance, installation and stop-motion animation.
-Her work has been shown in galleries, museums and festivals within Canada and internationally including The Confederation Centre of the Arts (Charlottetown, PE), The New Gallery (Calgary, AB), Trieste Science +Fiction Festival (Trieste, Italy), Labocine: The Science New Wave (online) and InScience International Film Festival (Nijmegen, Netherlands).
+Ruth’s work has been shown in galleries, museums and festivals within Canada and internationally including The Confederation Centre of the Arts (Charlottetown, PE), The New Gallery (Calgary, AB), Trieste Science +Fiction Festival (Trieste, Italy), Labocine: The Science New Wave (online) and InScience International Film Festival (Nijmegen, Netherlands).